What is cancer?

-- Stage 1: Cancer is localized to a small area and hasn’t spread to lymph nodes or other tissues.
+- Stage I: Cancer is localized to a small area and hasn’t spread to lymph nodes or other tissues.

-- Stage 2: Cancer has grown, but it hasn’t spread.
+- Stage II: Cancer has grown, but it hasn’t spread.

-- Stage 3: Cancer has grown larger and has possibly spread to lymph nodes or other tissues.
+- Stage III: Cancer has grown larger and has possibly spread to lymph nodes or other tissues.

-- Stage 4: Cancer has spread to other organs or areas of your body.
+- Stage IV: Cancer has spread to other organs or areas of your body.
 This stage is also referred to as metastatic or advanced cancer.

-Though stages 1 through 4 are the most common, there is also stage zero.
+Though stages I through IV are the most common, there is also stage zero.
 This earliest phase describes cancer that is still localized to the area in which it started.
 Cancers that are still in stage zero are usually easily treatable and are considered pre-cancerous by most healthcare providers.